wvteijlingen/swiftui-interface-orientation/README.md

 This means that if a view supports `.landscapeLeft`, the interface can rotate to landscape, even when the default orientations don't include `.landscapeLeft`.

+## iPad

+When running on iPad, *SwiftInterfaceOrientation* needs some extra configuration to work.
+You need to do one of the following:

+1. Set UIRequiresFullScreen to YES in the Info.plist
+2. Make sure that *not all* the orientations are selected in the Deployment Info for the project.
+For example, only select 'Portrait'.
+   You can still specify and support other orientations using the view modifier.